epu-ntua/enershare-ai4ef/README.md

 * contain the columns registered either by the user-provided values or default values of the commnand-line arguments (see service 2 for more details)

 Please fill command line arguments refering to columns of the dataset provided, otherwise the code will **not** function properly
+Services use python's [click](https://click.palletsprojects.com/en/8.1.x/api/) to edit parameters using command line arguments.
+Please refer to each service's documentation for further details.

 ## Usage